publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

  __Medicaid Emergency Psychiatric Demonstration Project__

 [Pub.
 L. 111–148, title II, § 2707][/us/pl/111/148/s2707], Mar.
 23, 2010, [124 Stat.
-326][/us/stat/124/326], provided that:
+326][/us/stat/124/326], as amended by [Pub.
+L. 114–97, § 2(a)][/us/pl/114/97/s2/a]–(d), Dec.
+11, 2015, [129 Stat.
+2194–2197][/us/stat/129/2194-2197], provided that:

 >     “(a)  __Authority To Conduct Demonstration Project__  __.—__

 >     The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) shall establish a demonstration project under which an eligible State (as described in subsection (c)) shall provide payment under the State Medicaid plan under title XIX of the Social Security Act \[[42 U.S.C.
-1396][/us/usc/t42/s1396] et seq.\] to an institution for mental diseases that is not publicly owned or operated and that is subject to the requirements of section 1867 of the Social Security Act ([42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] to an institution for mental diseases that is publicly or not publicly owned or operated and that is subject to the requirements of section 1867 of the Social Security Act ([42 U.S.C.
 1395dd][/us/usc/t42/s1395dd]) for the provision of medical assistance available under such plan to individuals who—

 >         “(1) have attained age 21, but have not attained age 65;